 - A. Regular Member Clubs and State Organizations will pay annual dues on or before July 1 of each year.
 The AVA National Headquarters will mail an annual dues notice to each Member Club and State Organization by May 1.
 A club or state organization that has not paid its annual dues by September 1 will be assessed a late fee.
 A club or state organization that has not paid its annual dues plus the late fee by October 1 will be considered "not in good standing".
-At its next regular meeting, the National Executive Council will declare the club or state organization failed to pay their dues.
+At its next regular meeting, the National Executive Council will declare the club or state organization inactive as of December 31 of the year in which the club or state organization failed to pay their dues.
 The National Executive Council will make arrangements to process the Year Round Events/Seasonal Events from the affected club. - B. Dues for newly established Member Clubs and State Organizations will be prorated based on the fiscal year quarter in which the membership is requested.
 Policy changes effective July 1, 2014 for (new) applications 1st year dues complimentary. - C. Dues for Volkssports Associate members, except life members, are collected on an annual basis based on the anniversary month of the membership.